khulnasoft/khulnasoft/doc/admin/observability/metrics.md

 #### Querying metrics

-Specific metrics can be queried using Grafana's Explore panel, available at `/-/debug/grafana/explore` on your Sourcegraph instance.
+Specific metrics can be queried using Grafana's Explore panel, available at `/-/debug/grafana/explore` on your Khulnasoft instance.
 The query for each individual panel can be viewed and explored by clicking on the panel and using the "Explore" option.

 ### Grafana configuration

-Sourcegraph deploys a customized image of Grafana, which ships with Sourcegraph-specific dashboard definitions.
+Khulnasoft deploys a customized image of Grafana, which ships with Khulnasoft-specific dashboard definitions.

 To provide custom dashboards, a directory containing dashboard JSON specifications can be mounted in the Docker container at `/sg_grafana_additional_dashboards`.
 Changes to files in that directory will be detected automatically while Grafana is running.